Brewers–Cubs rivalry

 The Brewers–Cubs rivalry has been ranked among the best and most competitive in baseball.
+It is even similar to and fierce as the Bears-Packers rivalry.
 Conversely, the notion of a rivalry continues to be questioned by Cubs players, who cite the omnipresence of Cubs fans in attendance at games played against the Brewers in Milwaukee.
 At least 16% of the lift in Milwaukee attendance for Cubs games is attributed to Cubs fans.
 This is despite the Brewers' efforts to restrict Cubs fans' ability to purchase tickets.

 In 2018, the teams played a Game 163 to determine the NL Central division championship, which the Brewers won 3–1 at Wrigley Field.

 In 2023, Craig Counsell left the Brewers to become the Cubs manager.
-He admitted he may have underestimated the rivalry part of Brewers fans feeling like he just went to “the other side.”
+He admitted he may have underestimated the rivalry part of Brewers fans feeling like he just went to "the other side".

-The first postseason meeting between the two teams took place in 2025 in the NLDS, which the Brewers won.
+The first postseason meeting between the two teams took place in 2025 in the NLDS, which the Brewers won in five games.

 Background

-1953-1965: Braves-Cubs rivalry
+1953–1965: Braves–Cubs rivalry

-The rivalry between the two cities originated from when the Braves were in Milwaukee from 1953-1965.
+The rivalry between the two cities originated from when the Braves were in Milwaukee from 1953 to 1965.
 Although, not in the same division (the Braves were in the National League West, while the Cubs played in the National League East), the proximity between the two ballparks created an intense atmosphere.
 The short-lived rivalry died when the Braves moved to Atlanta in 1966.
+The Braves went 158-112 against the Cubs before they left for Atlanta in 1966.

 When the Brewers moved from the AL to the NL in 1998, one of the reasons given for the switch was to rekindle the rivalry the Braves and Cubs had.